 |Early Trapshooting Associations|

-In 1890, Idaho and Wyoming became states; Dwight D. Eisenhower was born; Civil War general William T. Sherman lay close to death, few in Georgia were upset; and the clay target had finally replaced the live pigeon and glass ball as the standard target for trapshooting.
+In 1890, remedy Idaho and Wyoming became states; Dwight D. Eisenhower was born; Civil War general William T. Sherman lay close to death, price few in Georgia were upset; and the clay target had finally replaced the live pigeon and glass ball as the standard target for trapshooting.
 Here, at last, was a target that again sailed like a bird, and many of the old time pigeon shooters began to compete after an absence of years.
 Targets were sold and slipped into wooden barrels.
 They were relatively inexpensive, averaging about a penny apiece.
 Most everyone could afford to shoot "the elusive clay," a term used by manufacturers.

 Gun clubs literally appeared overnight.
 Traps were set up on fairgrounds, ball fields, amusement parks and racetracks.
 Tournaments were sometimes held on the roofs of tall buildings, with a screen catching the targets, and shot dropping to who-knows-where.

 Everything was in place except for a minor detail—organization.
 There was none.
 The rules at one club were different from the ones on the other side of town.
 Guns weighing over 8 lbs. were barred from some clubs and allowed at others.
 Ten-bore shotguns could be used as long as shells contained no more than1 1/2 oz. of shot.
 Other clubs wouldn’t allow 10-gauges at all.
 Target flights varied as much as 20 yards from club to club.
 Great arguments often arose.